scAB1001/IoT-Sensor-Framework/cwk-02/README.md

 #### Java Database directory

-within the java-db/ directory, a shell script, `build.sh`, has been provided for simplicity.
+Within the java-db/ directory, a shell script, `build.sh`, has been provided for simplicity.

 **Focused structural view**